 In North America, the Company enters into commodity futures contracts related to forecasted natural gas requirements, the objectives of which are to limit the effects of fluctuations in the future market price paid for natural gas and the related volatility in cash flows.
 The Company continually evaluates the natural gas market and related price risk and periodically enters into commodity futures contracts in order to hedge a portion of its usage requirements.
 The majority of the sales volume in North America is tied to customer contracts that contain provisions that pass the price of natural gas to the customer.
 In certain of these contracts, the customer has the option of fixing the natural gas price component for a specified period of time.
-At December 31, 2012 and 2011, the Company had entered into commodity futures contracts covering approximately 7,000,000 MM BTUs and 5,100,000 MM BTUs, respectively, primarily related to customer requests to lock the price of natural gas.
+At December 31, 2013 and 2012, the Company had entered into commodity futures contracts covering approximately 5,400,000 MM BTUs and 7,000,000 MM BTUs, respectively, primarily related to customer requests to lock the price of natural gas.

-The Company accounts for the above futures contracts as cash flow hedges at December 31, 2012 and recognizes them on the balance sheet at fair value.
+The Company accounts for the above futures contracts as cash flow hedges at December 31, 2013 and recognizes them on the balance sheet at fair value.
 The effective portion of changes in the fair value of a derivative that is designated as, and meets the required criteria for, a cash flow hedge is recorded in the Accumulated Other Comprehensive Income component of share owners' equity ("OCI") and reclassified into earnings in the same period or periods during which the underlying hedged item affects earnings.
-At December 31, 2012 and 2011, an unrecognized loss of \$1 million and \$6 million, respectively, related to the commodity futures contracts was included in Accumulated OCI, and will be reclassified into earnings over the next twelve to twenty-four months.
+An unrecognized gain of \$1 million at December 31, 2013 and an unrecognized loss of \$1 million at December 31, 2012 related to the commodity futures contracts were included in Accumulated OCI, and will be reclassified into earnings over the next twelve to twenty-four months.
 Any material portion of the change in the fair value of a derivative designated as a cash flow hedge that is deemed to be ineffective is recognized in current earnings.
-The ineffectiveness related to these natural gas hedges for the year ended December 31, 2012 and 2011 was not material.
+The ineffectiveness related to these natural gas hedges for the year ended December 31, 2013 and 2012 was not material.